Terms and Conditions of Enrolment – London

 - an unanticipated external event or issue with the buildings results in disruption to delivery;

 - unexpected low recruitment to a programme/course or unit/elective means it is simply no longer viable or practical to run it.

 In the event that the Institute has to make such material changes to a programme, as described above, it will make students aware of these changes as early as possible and highlight if the Institute’s Refunds and Compensation Policy applies.
 You can find this policy here.

 Where students are advised following the MA exam board to re-submit their dissertation, a £500 resubmission fee will be charged which covers extended access to SIA-London resources and other costs incurred for extending the student’s registration at the Institute, and with the University of Manchester.
 This fee will be charged regardless of whether the student spends this additional time in London.
 Students who require a Tier 4 visa extension as a result of re-submitting a dissertation will be charged a further £100 administration fee.
 The cost of the visa extension will be at the student’s own expense.
 NB.
 Usually applications for Tier 4 visa extensions have to be made from the student’s home country.

 Student Handbook and Conduct

-Acceptance of your offer of admission presumes an agreement to abide by the policies and follow the required procedures outlined in the Institute’s Postgraduate Student Handbook.
+Acceptance of your offer of admission presumes an agreement to abide by the policies and follow the required procedures outlined in the Institute’s Postgraduate Student Handbook and outlined on the Institute’s website.
+You can find these policies here.
 Access to the Handbook will be made available via Canvas Learning Management System and all students will be required to acknowledge that they have reviewed its contents and agree to compliance during orientation.

 Note: It is essential that you keep our offer letter and the letter acknowledging receipt of the fee as these are useful for official purposes.
 If you are not a citizen of the European Community, these documents may be required for your UK visa application.